softwarecrafters-io/ts-eslint-prettier-jest/Readme.md

-# TypeScript with Jest.
+# TypeScript + ESLINT + Prettier with Jest.
 Minimal template

 You can use it to build a new project.